Don't look up to the skyscrapers downtown for Oklahoma City's commercial real estate fundamentals, look underground.

-The growth essentially was a reverse of the decline from 1981 to 1986, when mining dropped from almost 16 to about 7.5 percent.
+The growth essentially was a reverse of the decline from 1981 to 1986, when mining dropped from

 But it's not quite the 1970s-1980s all over again, said realty executive Ford Price, who presented those figures from the U.S. Bureau of Economic Analysis to start his update of the city's real estate market at The Mayor's Development Roundtable.

 “It's interesting the similarity that we now have to the 1980s, but I think it is equally clear that the quality and capitalization of the companies generating that GDP are vastly different than the 1980s,” Price, managing partner at Price Edwards & Co., said at the event Thursday at Cox Convention Center.